Sequential Fair Resource Allocation under a Markov Decision Process Framework: Experimental Results

 \subsection{Choice of $\lambda$ for SAFFE-D}

 The discounting term in SAFFE-D uses the confidence in estimates to improve the performance of SAFFE by balancing the budget between allocating now vs reserving for future arrivals.
-We compare the performance of SAFFE-D in terms of the discounting function in Table~\ref{tb:lambda} for constant or decreasing $\lambda$ over the horizon.
+In Table~\ref{tb:lambda}, we compare the performance of SAFFE-D when using different discounting functions, i.e., constant or decreasing $\lambda$ over the horizon.
 In both cases, the parameter is tuned to maximize Log-NSW.
 As expected from Sec.~\ref{sec:saffe-D}, the performance of SAFFE-D improves for $\lambda(t)$ decreasing over time.
 This is because the uncertainty in expected future demands reduces and the supplier can be less conservative when making allocation decisions.